SuperAwesomeLTD/sa-adobeair-sdk/rdocs/source/04load.rst

 The two steps are independent of each other so you can easily pre-load ads for later use, saving performance.

 In the code snippet below we'll start by loading data for the test placement **30471**.
-A good place to do this is in the constructor of a class descending from **Sprite** (such as DemoApplication), where we'll create a **SALoader** object to help us.
+A good place to do this is in the constructor of a class descending from **Sprite** (such as AdobeAIRDemo), where we'll create a **SALoader** object to help us.

 SALoader is a SDK class whose sole role is to load, parse, process and validate ad data by comunicating with the native SDK (either iOS or Android).